OBoursalie/research_repository_template/README.md

 # TAILab Research Repository

-A template repository for reporting research conducted in the TaiLab.
+A template repository for reporting research conducted in the TAILab.
 The repository contains:

 - comprehensive: Files for the comprehensive exam (.tex)
 - literature_review: Files for the literature review (.tex)